sinedied/articles/articles/azure/mcp-function-runtime/mcp-functions-runtime.md

 The new Azure Functions support means you can take your existing Node.js MCP server and deploy it to a production-ready serverless environment with minimal changes.
 This comes up as an additional option for native Node.js MCP hosting, but you can still use the [Azure Functions MCP bindings](https://learn.microsoft.com/azure/azure-functions/functions-bindings-mcp?pivots=programming-language-typescript) that were available before.

-## 1 simple steps to enable Functions hosting
+## 1 simple step to enable Functions hosting

 Let's break down what you need to add to your existing Node.js MCP server to run it on Azure Functions.
 I'll use a [real-world example](https://github.com/Azure-Samples/mcp-agent-langchainjs/tree/main/packages/burger-mcp) from our burger ordering system.